resteorts/modern-bayes/README.md

 # Homeworks

 Homeworks will be updated on github during the course of the semester.
 Due dates are posted on the assignment.
 Students should upload their solutions to each homework assignment on Sakai.
 Please plan to submit your homework early and often to make sure it's uploaded before the deadline.
+Please note that homeworks are on the course webpage now with due dates in case you wish to start working on these or taking a look at the upcoming semester.

 - [Homework 1](https://github.com/resteorts/modern-bayes/blob/master/homeworks/homework-1/hw-01.pdf) (Due Date: TBD via Sakai)
 - [Homework 2](https://github.com/resteorts/modern-bayes/blob/master/homeworks/homework-2/hw-02.pdf) (Due Date: TBD via Sakai)
 - [Homework 3](https://github.com/resteorts/modern-bayes/blob/master/homeworks/homework-3/hw-03.pdf) (Due Date: TBD via Sakai)
+- [Homework 4](https://github.com/resteorts/modern-bayes/blob/master/homeworks/homework-4/hw-04.pdf) (Due Date: TBD via Sakai)